-In the gene ORF11, the canonical ORF11 transcript peaked at 8 hpi (86.65%) before declining, while its truncated ORF-carrying ORF11.5 isoform showed an inverse pattern, peaking early at 4 hpi (74.72%) and decreasing steadily thereafter (Figure 6 A).
-The canonical ORF40 transcript dominated expression at early stages, peaking at 4 hpi (66.67%) and maintaining higher levels through 12 hpi (56.08%), while alternatively terminated (AT) isoforms contributed minimally early on but surpassed the canonical transcript at later stages, reaching 53.31% at 24 hpi and 44.67% at 48 hpi (Figure 6 D).
-The canonical transcript of ORF13 (ORF13-ORF14-PC-Canonic) showed increasing expression from 8 hpi (11.95%) to a peak at 48 hpi (73.45%), while the long isoform (ORF13-ORF14-PC-Long) dominated early expression, peaking at 2–6 hpi (100%) and gradually declining to 26.22% at 48 hpi (Figure 6 C).
+In the gene ORF11, the canonical ORF11 transcript peaked at 8 hpi (86.65%) before declining, while its truncated ORF-carrying ORF11.5 isoform showed an inverse pattern, peaking early at 4 hpi (74.72%) and decreasing steadily thereafter (Figure 6A).
+The canonical ORF40 transcript dominated expression at early stages, peaking at 4 hpi (66.67%) and maintaining higher levels through 12 hpi (56.08%), while alternatively terminated (AT) isoforms contributed minimally early on but surpassed the canonical transcript at later stages, reaching 53.31% at 24 hpi and 44.67% at 48 hpi (Figure 6D).
+The canonical transcript of ORF13 (ORF13-ORF14-PC-Canonic) showed increasing expression from 8 hpi (11.95%) to a peak at 48 hpi (73.45%), while the long isoform (ORF13-ORF14-PC-Long) dominated early expression, peaking at 2–6 hpi (100%) and gradually declining to 26.22% at 48 hpi (Figure 6C).
 In ORF14 transcript dynamics also revealed distinct patterns and isoform switching among the canonical isoform, the long variants (L), and the truncated variant ORF14.5.
 The canonical isoform dominated early expression, peaking at 63.89% at 2 hpi, and regained prominence later, reaching 33.13% at 48 hpi.
 The combined long variants (L) contributed modestly early on, with 14.81% at 4 hpi and 2.60% at 6 hpi, but their expression increased substantially by 24 hpi, summing to 27.08%, before declining to 12.75% at 48 hpi.
-The truncated variant ORF14.5 dominated the mid-phase, peaking at 78.54% at 6 hpi and remaining the most abundant until 18 hpi, after which its expression declined to 24.44% at 48 hpi (Figure 6 E).
-The expression dynamics of ORF19 revealed a transition from early dominance of the canonical transcript, which peaked at 1 hpi (100%) and declined to 14.59% by 48 hpi, to increasing contributions from the combined complex isoforms (CX), overlapping completely the CDS of ORF18 on the other strand, which rose from negligible levels at 1–4 hpi to 41.44% at 12 hpi and peaked at 72.21% at 48 hpi (Figure 6 B).
+The truncated variant ORF14.5 dominated the mid-phase, peaking at 78.54% at 6 hpi and remaining the most abundant until 18 hpi, after which its expression declined to 24.44% at 48 hpi (Figure 6E).
+The expression dynamics of ORF19 revealed a transition from early dominance of the canonical transcript, which peaked at 1 hpi (100%) and declined to 14.59% by 48 hpi, to increasing contributions from the combined complex isoforms (CX), overlapping completely the CDS of ORF18 on the other strand, which rose from negligible levels at 1–4 hpi to 41.44% at 12 hpi and peaked at 72.21% at 48 hpi (Figure 6B).
 For ORF54, the short (S) isoform dominated early expression, peaking at 2 hpi (100%) and declining sharply after 6 hpi, while the canonical transcript emerged later, surpassing the short isoform at 8 hpi (48.85% vs. 22.47%) and dominating mid-to-late stages, peaking at 18 hpi (96.36%) and maintaining high levels through 48 hpi (93.17%).
-(Figure 6 F).
+(Figure 6F).

 Comparison of replication origin-associated transcripts of EHV-1 and PRV

-The replication origin-associated RNAs (raRNAs) are situated close to the replication origins (Oris) within herpesviruses.
-A novel ncRNA, named NOIR, has been discovered intersecting the 5′-ends of longer transcript isoforms associated with the major transactivator genes ORF64 and ORF65, positioned near the OriL, and previously identified in the published EHV transcriptome study [28].
-Interestingly, a comparable ncRNA was also found in PRV, where it resides between the IE180 and US1 (Unique Short 1) transactivator genes, similarly located adjacent to the OriL.
-Compared to our previous publication [29], CAGE-Seq analysis enabled us to update both CTO-S13, located at Ori-L (Supplementary Figure 9a) and identified exclusively in EHV-1 and PRV, as well as NOIR [11], located at OriS (Supplementary Figure 9b) and found in Varicelloviruses.
+Replication origin-associated RNAs (raRNAs) are located near the replication origins (Oris) within herpesviruses.
+A novel ncRNA, named NOIR, has been discovered intersecting the 5′ ends of longer transcript isoforms associated with the major transactivator genes ORF64 and ORF65.
+This ncRNA is positioned near OriL and was previously identified in the published EHV transcriptome study [28].
+Interestingly, a similar ncRNA was also found in PRV, where it resides between the IE180 and US1 (Unique Short 1) transactivator genes, similarly located adjacent to OriL.
+Compared to our previous publication [29], CAGE-Seq analysis enabled us to update both CTO-S13, located at Ori-L (Supplementary Figure S9a) and identified exclusively in EHV-1 and PRV, as well as NOIR [11], located at OriS (Supplementary Figure S9b) and found in Varicelloviruses.
 Since these are ncRNAs, their level of conservation is lower than that of the protein-coding regions.

 Discussion